Weddings at All Saints' & St. Luke's

 Health & Safety Notice - we have bees in our church roof, which most of the year are no problem but between mid-May and mid-July they can swarm.
 When this happens we cannot safely use the church so we have a policy of not booking any weddings during the swarming season as it is not possible to move the wedding to another location once banns have been read.

 As part of your marriage preparation we request all couples attend a marriage preparation day which we organise with other local churches and hold at All Saints ' in Feb / March.

 Banns of Marriage

-These are normally read at the 10 a.m. service in All Saints’ on three Sundays, usually consecutive, finishing a few weeks before the wedding.
+These are normally read at the 10 a.m. service in All Saints’ on three consecutive Sundays, finishing a few weeks before the wedding.
 It is good if couples can be present for the reading of their Banns and we are happy to arrange dates so that this is possible.
-If either or both of you live in other parishes your Banns will need to be read there: you will have to contact the Vicar and a small fee will be payable to that parish.
+If either or both of you live in other parishes your Banns will also need to be read there: you will have to contact the Vicar and a small fee will be payable to that parish.
 They do not have to be read on the same Sundays as they are here.
 If you are getting married elsewhere but want your banns of marriage read in All Saints', there is a charge for the reading and the certificate that you will need to give to the parish in which you are getting married.

 Hymns and music

-Please discuss with Richard and Jane in good time so that we can arrange the organist.
+Please discuss with us in good time so that we can arrange the organist.

 The bell ringers can usually be booked to ring after the service - please speak to Jane.